 - 1. Open the programming environment (via exercise link or overview) - 2.
 Write the program as requested in the exercise. - 3.
 Test the program manually using your own inputs (compile & run). - 4.
-Use the automated tests (using #include "tests.h"). - 5.
+Use the automated tests. - 5.
 Submit.
 Remember, you can submit multiple times.